This post may contain affiliate links. Please read our disclosure policy.

 Step 1.
 Pre-soaked or unsoaked beans will work in an instant pot.
 If you pre-soaked the chickpeas, be sure to drain them before adding to the bowl of your Instant Pot.
 If you are starting with unsoaked beans, be sure to rinse them in a colander and remove any debris that you see, then add to the iInstant pPot.

-How to cook chickpeas in a crock pot
+How to cook chickpeas in a slow cooker (crock pot)

 How to roast chickpeas?

-Oven-roasted chickpeas are one of the easiest healthy snacks to make.
-Rub the cooked chickpeas on a clean, dry towel until the skins fall off.
-Toss with olive oil and salt, and season with your favorite spices and pour onto a prepared baking sheet.
-Then roast in a 400 °F oven for 20 to 30 minutes or until golden brown and crispy, stirring every 10 minutes.
-Serve warm or cool completely before storing in an airtight container.
+Oven-roasted chickpeas are one of the easiest healthy snacks to make; they are crunchy and delicious.
+Rub the cooked chickpeas on a clean, dry paper towel or kitchen towel until the skins fall off.
+Toss with olive oil and salt, and season with your favorite spices and pour onto a baking sheet lined with parchment paper.
+Then roast in a 400 ยฐF oven for 20 to 30 minutes or until golden brown and crispy, stirring every 10 minutes.
+Serve warm or cool completely before storing in an airtight container.ย

 Why peel chickpeas?